backstage/backstage/plugins/bazaar/README.md

 - Dialogues

-  - Extend the dialogue for adding a project with more fields, e.g. chat link and the possibility to add images
+  - Extend the dialogue for adding a project with more fields, e.g. the possibility to add images

 - Testing
   - Add tests to all the components